themeum/tutor-lms-elementor-addons/readme.txt

 10. Intelligent Preview Modes

 == Changelog ==
+= 2.1.0 - 9 August, 2023
+*New: The Course Bundle page is customizable by Elementor *New: Added Bundle Title Elementor widget
+*New: Added Bundle Thumbnail Elementor widget
+*New: Added Bundle Categories Elementor widget
+*New: Added Bundle Overview Elementor widget
+*New: Added Bundle Tags Elementor widget
+*New: Added Bundle Courses Elementor widget
+*New: Added Bundle Author Elementor widget
+*New: Added Bundle Benefits Elementor widget
+*New: Added option to make the sidebar sticky on the course bundle and course details page *New: Introducing compatibility with WordPress 6.3 *Fix: Bundled courses weren't showing on the default course list page

 = 2.0.9 - 2 August, 2023

-* Update: Compatibility with the latest Elementor is introduced
+*Update: Compatibility with the latest Elementor is introduced

-== Changelog ==
 = 2.0.8 - 6 June, 2023

 *Fix: Fixed Lesson edit issue, ensuring smooth editing functionality.